barambani/http4s-poc-api/README.md

 ```

 #### Main Server
-The described approach decouples very well the details of the actual execution (logging, settings collection) and of the objects decoding/encoding from the domain logic's formalization.
-With this style (tagless final) is possible to describe at a very high level of abstraction the expected behavior of the parametric functional effect, refining the power of the structure to the minimum required by the implementations, and this description can always be verified by the compiler in an automatic way.
-The sole place where the actual runtime effect becomes relevant is in the `Main` server file where all the instances are materialized (notice all the occurrences of all the RIO and ZIO and notice the specialisation of the `zio.interop.catz.CatsApp` that don't appear in any other part of the implementation and don't pollute the internals of the actual business logic itself).
+The described approach decouples very well the details of the actual execution (logging, settings collection) and of the objects decoding/encoding from the domain logic's formalisation.
+With this style (tagless final) it's possible to describe at a very high level of abstraction the expected behavior of the parametric functional effect, refining the power of the structure to the minimum required by the implementations, and this description can always be verified by the compiler in an automatic way.
+The sole place where the actual runtime effect becomes relevant is in the `Main` server file where all the instances are materialized (notice all the occurrences of RIO and ZIO and the specialisation of the `zio.interop.catz.CatsApp` that don't appear in any other part of the implementation and don't pollute the internals of the actual business logic itself).
 ```scala
 object Main extends zio.interop.catz.CatsApp with RuntimeThreadPools with Codecs {